MicrosoftDocs/win32/desktop-src/medfound/step-1--declare-the-cplayer-class.md

 ---
-Description: 'This topic is step 1 of the tutorial How to Play Media Files with Media Foundation.' ms.assetid: '10767bbf-3b47-4df1-be73-18678397c0ab'
+Description: This topic is step 1 of the tutorial How to Play Media Files with Media Foundation. ms.assetid: 10767bbf-3b47-4df1-be73-18678397c0ab
-title: 'Step 1: Declare the CPlayer Class'
+title: Step 1 Declare the CPlayer Class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Step 1: Declare the CPlayer Class